lhao03/lhao03.github.io/content/blog/papers/_index.md

 10. I could of written this myself (well not really)!
 I could probably present the paper to someone else clearly and have a conversation with the authors."
 ) }}

-Currently, my understanding of topics is (most understanding to least) virology, biochemistry/chemical biology, computer science, chemistry.

-As for my interests ranking of topics, I'm not sure yet.

 {{ expand(title="Papers Read",
 content="
 - CARAT CAKE: replacing paging via compiler/kernel cooperation